TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-update-project-milestones/task.md

 2. Close the milestone named "Alpha Release" as it has been completed.

-3. Create a new milestone named "Beta Release" with a due date of the 15th of next month.
+3. Create a new milestone named "Beta Release".

 4. Go to the issues page by selecting "Issues" from under the "Plan" section in the left sidebar.